 Why Sell-By Dates Are Basically Useless

 Afraid to eat food after the sell-by date?
-Well, it turns out those dates are often more of a suggestion than a rule.
+It turns out those dates are often more of a suggestion than a rule.

 Instead of treating the sell-by or use-by dates as hard-and-fast rules for whether food that’s been sitting in the fridge or on the shelf is still fresh enough to eat, you might be better off using your own method of scientific research — the smell test.
 “Sell-by dates and use-by dates are not expiration dates,” explains Martin Bucknavage, Senior Food Safety Extension Associate at Penn State College of Agricultural Sciences.
 “Both are an indication of quality, so there’s some leeway.”